 .
 As if this never happened before

 Another reason game companies are increasingly targeting more of these customers instead of their historical main customer base may be due to software piracy.
-As home computers become more powerful and capable of emulating more consoles, the more tech-savvy consumers will increasingly refuse to pay up.
-The casual crowd, on the other hand, is less likely to be aware of how easy it is to get games for free and if they are, they can usually be counted on to have more respect for the law.
+As home computers become more powerful and capable of emulating more consoles, a percentage of the more tech-savvy consumers will increasingly refuse to pay up.
+The casual crowd, on the other hand, is less likely to be aware of how easy it is to get games for free.

 While casual games often get accused of being too easy